zhaoyul/aposd-vs-clean-code/README.md

   relevant code.
 Trying to learn a method's interface by reading a bunch of unit tests seems much more difficult than just reading a couple of sentences of English text.
-  >> I revised the last sentence above, so the first part of your response
-    below may no longer be relevant.

 	>**UB:** Nowadays it's very easy to find the tests for a function by using the "where-used" feature of the IDE.
 As for comments